-Every August Gallup plays host to Native Americans from across the United States in a massive Inter-tribal ceremonial.
-The Indoor and Outdoor Marketplace and the Ceremonial Showroom present the country's most complete and varied displays of genuine Indian fine arts, including Navajo rugs, katsinas, jewelry, pottery and basketry.
-There are socials, rodeos and parades.
+Every August, Gallup, New Mexico plays host to Native Americans from across the United States in a massive Inter-tribal ceremonial.
+The Indoor and Outdoor Marketplace and the Ceremonial Showroom present the country's most complete and varied displays of genuine Indian fine arts, including Navajo rugs, katsinas, jewelry, pottery, and basketry.
+There are socials, rodeos, and parades.

-To see the best of Inter-Tribal plan to attend for several days.
-Friday, Saturday and Sunday may offer the best events for visitors.
+To see the best of the Inter-Tribal plan to attend for several days.
+Friday, Saturday, and Sunday may offer the best events for visitors.
 Look forward to Indian Dances, Ceremonial Parades, Rodeo, and Exhibit Hall and plenty of Native American Arts and Crafts.

 There is so much going on during Inter-Tribal.
-There is an evening parade and a day parade in downtown Gallup.
+There are an evening parade and a day parade in downtown Gallup.
 Trading Posts offer great discounts.
-In 2007 there was a rug auction at the Best Western.
-And, my favorite off-site event in 2007, was the Zuni Arts Expo out at Zuni Pueblo which was truly worth at least part my day while attending Inter-Tribal.

 If you want to attend a ceremonial that offers culture and color, great local art, exciting dance competitions and an opportunity to learn more about Native American cultures, Gallup’s Inter-Tribal Ceremonial is for you.

 If you want to experience crowds, marketing hype, highly polished acts and boutique type shopping, skip Gallup.